Tumor necrosis factor is a protein found in the human body. Doctors link it with many inflammatory conditions, including forms of arthritis.

 Inflammatory bowel disease

 Inflammatory bowel disease (IBD) refers to a group of gastroenterological conditions.
-These include Crohn's disease and ulcerative colitis, which together affect around
+These include Crohn's disease and ulcerative colitis, which together affect around 3 million adults in the U.S.

 Characteristics of Crohn's disease and ulcerative colitis are excess inflammation in the gut.
 This leads to symptoms including pain, fatigue, rectal bleeding, and diarrhea.